 Imagine you agree to buy at 1,150,000 and the appraisal lands at 1,100,000.
 Without insurance, you either negotiate a price reduction, bring 50,000 more cash, or risk losing the home.
 With a 50,000 policy, the insurer funds the shortfall up to the limit, letting you close at your original price while preserving your renovation budget.
 In markets like Mira Mesa, where list-to-sale ratios can exceed 102 percent in busy seasons and homes can still move in under a month, that safety net helps you act decisively without guessing how much buffer you need.

-When you plan for a potential shortfall, you have multiple levers.
-Your goal is to protect the deal at the lowest overall cost and risk.
+Appraisal gap insurance is typically the cleanest option for protecting your deal in competitive markets because it converts uncertainty into a known, budgetable cost.
+When you plan for a potential shortfall, you have multiple levers, and your goal is to protect the deal at the lowest overall cost and risk.

 Primary choices: